Do You Have These 5 Bad Dental Habits?

 Ask your dentist or hygienist what toothbrush might be best to maintain your dental health.

 Flossing teeth should be done daily, too.
 If you aren't sure if you floss properly -- and dentists say many people aren’t -- ask your dentist or your hygienist for a demonstration on your next visit.
-The American Dental Association also says antibacterial mouth rinses can reduce bacteria that can cause gum disease.

 You may find a powered toothbrush better, especially if you have hand, arm, or shoulder problems that make manual brushing difficult.
 If you have children, be sure to buy them child-sized brushes so they fit their hands and mouth, and are easier to use.